fnalways/terminus-docs/docs/manual/concepts/account.md

 2. Each user request first goes through the Authelia service for authentication.
 3. If authentication fails, the application redirects the user to the login page to re-authenticate.
 4. If authentication succeeds, the [Backend for Launcher (BFL)](https://github.com/beclab/bfl) attaches the user's basic information and forwards the request to the application service.
 This relieves the application from handling the authentication itself.
-5. For [cluster-scoped applications](./application.md#cluster-scoped-applications), developers need to build an additional `Auth Server` to connect the application's account with the BFL account.
+5. For [shared applications](./application.md#shared-applications), developers need to build an additional `Auth Server` to connect the application's account with the BFL account.

 ## Multi-factor authentication (MFA)